My Little Pony: Equestria Girls – Holidays Unwrapped: Saving Pinkie's Pie

+The title is reference to Saving Private Ryan, because of the stylized battle elements in the episode.
 At Pinkie Pie's house, Pinkie is baking a soufflé for Rarity.
 She explains to Sunset Shimmer that she bakes a soufflé for Rarity every year, but it always deflates before she can deliver it.
 This year, Pinkie plans out the perfect route to deliver the soufflé to Rarity's house within seven minutes, but she and Sunset discover a huge snowball fight taking place in the front yard.

 Sunset and Pinkie attempt to break through the war-like battlefield, even trying to call a ceasefire, but the two sides refuse to stop hurling snowballs.
 After briefly incapacitating Applejack, Sunset recruits Flash Sentry's help in getting Pinkie across the yard, but Flash is quickly taken out.
 Sunset eventually sacrifices herself so that Pinkie can make it the rest of the way, but seven minutes pass, and Pinkie fears she will once again fail to deliver her soufflé in time.

 Just then, Rarity unexpectedly appears, and Pinkie quickly gives her the soufflé before it deflates.
 Rarity finds the soufflé absolutely delicious, and Pinkie is happy that she has finally succeeded in delivering her gift.
 When Rainbow Dash pops out of a snowman and tries to hit Pinkie and Rarity with snowballs, Rarity shields them with her magical geode powers.